Summary Annual Report for employee benefit plans

 Conclusion

-Employers who have filled out Form 5500 know it’s a challenging but essential tax form to complete.
+Employers who have filled out Form 5500 know it’s a challenging yet essential tax form to complete.
 Luckily, the SAR is less of a hassle to tackle.
-By following the guidelines in this article, you’ll be on your way to completing the SAR accurately, distributing it to plan participants, and avoiding costly penalties.
+By following the guidelines in this article, you’ll be on your way to completing the SAR accurately, distributing it to plan participants, and avoiding penalties.

 The annual reporting requirements can seem daunting if this is your first time offering employee benefits.
 If you need help filling out Form 5500 or the SAR, contact a tax advisor or a third-party administrator to help you complete both forms compliantly and answer any further questions.